dipdowel/graph1/README.md

 ```

 ### Important Notes
-- The font **may only be used when the Graph1 library is included as a dependency** in a Rust project and must remain embedded in the library.
+- The font family **may only be used when the Graph1 library is included as a dependency** in a Rust project and must remain embedded in the library.
-- Any project that embeds or redistributes the font through Graph1 must also include the [FONT-MATRIKS-UAXACTUN license file](LICENSES/FONT-MATRIKS-UAXACTUN.txt).
+- Any project that embeds or redistributes the font family through Graph1 must also include the [FONT-MATRIKS-UAXACTUN license file](LICENSES/FONT-MATRIKS-UAXACTUN.txt).

 ---

 ## 🚨 TODOs
-- Add documentation on custom font loading
+- Add documentation on how to load custom fonts